How to Become a School Bus Driver in Georgia (2026)

 What are the requirements to be a school bus driver in Georgia?

-To become a school bus driver in Georgia, you need to have a high school diploma or equivalent.
-You must be at least 18 years old, hold a valid Georgia driver’s license, have a clean driving record, and pass a criminal background check.
-Additionally, you must obtain a commercial driver’s license (CDL) with a school bus endorsement, which involves passing both written and driving tests.
+To become a school bus driver in Georgia, you generally need to be at least 21 years old, have a high school diploma or equivalent, and hold a valid Georgia driver's license.
+You must also pass a fingerprint-based criminal background check, a drug test, and a physical exam.
+Finally, you must obtain a Commercial Driver's License (CDL) with School Bus (S) and Passenger (P) endorsements.

 Do you need a CDL to drive a school bus in Georgia?